 What is Platinum?

 Platinum is a precious metal that is used in alloyed form to create jewellery – especially rings.
 Despite being more abundant than gold in the earth’s crust, almost 13 times as abundant, it sometimes costs more than gold because of the relatively higher cost of mining and extracting platinum from ore.
-Currently (early 2020) platinum costs much less than gold.
+Currently (late 2020) platinum costs less than gold.
 One tonne of ore must be processed to produce 1 gram of pure platinum.
 Just imagine, a 9 gram platinum wedding ring requires 10 tonnes of ore to be processed (allowing for platinum waste during ring production)!
 More on Platinum Mining & Production.

 Platinum is durable and strong and due to these and other properties it is often used for very delicate and intricate jewellery.
 Being a noble metal it resists chemical reaction, will not corrode, and it is not easily attacked by acids.
 Platinum is the least reactive metal.